ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 - possibly committed a criminal offence against or related to a child; or

-The Head Teacher/Principal will not carry out the investigation him/herself or interview pupils.
+The Head Teacher will not carry out the investigation him/herself or interview pupils.

-The Head Teacher/Principal must exercise, and be accountable for, their professional judgement on the action to be taken, as follows –
+The Head Teacher must exercise, and be accountable for, their professional judgement on the action to be taken, as follows –

-- If the actions of the member of staff are felt likely to fall within the scope of the Interagency Allegation Management Procedures (as stated in point 2), the Head Teacher/Principal will notify the Local Authority Designated Officer (Tel: 01582 548069).
-The LADO will liaise with the Head Teacher/Principal and advise about actions to be taken which will be in accordance with the Interagency Allegation Management Procedures.
+If the actions of the member of staff, are felt likely to fall within the scope of the interagency allegation management procedures 2, the Head Teacher will notify the Local Authority Designated Officer (LADO).
+(The LADO will liaise with the Head Teacher and advise about action to be taken which will be in accordance with the interagency procedures for managing allegations.

-- If the Head Teacher/Principal is uncertain, whether the concern or allegation falls within the scope of the Interagency Allegation Management Procedures, a consultation with the LADO will take place and the advice provided will be acted upon.
+If the Head Teacher is uncertain whether the concern or allegation falls within the scope of the allegation management procedures a consultation with the LADO will take place and the advice provided will be acted upon.
 This consultation and the advice offered will be recorded and held on file.

-- Where an allegation has been made against the Head Teacher/Principal, then the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
-For details of this specific procedure see the section on Allegations against Staff and Volunteers in the procedures of the LSCB.
+Where an allegation has been made against the Head Teacher the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
+For details of this specific procedure see the Section on Allegations against Staff and Volunteers in the procedures of the LSCB.

 - encourage, justify or glorify terrorist violence in furtherance of particular beliefs;